merenlab/merenlab.org/tutorials/infant-gut/index.md

 [![CONCOCT w/ 5 clusters](images/concoct-5-clusters.png)](images/concoct-5-clusters.png){:.center-img .width-50}

 Well, there aren't any fragmentation errors anymore, and in fact CONCOCT did an amazing job to identify general patterns in the dataset.
-Now refining these bins to fix all the conflation errors would be much more easier.
+Now refining these {% include ARTIFACT name="bin" text="bins" %} to fix all the conflation errors would be much more easier.
 If you would like to try, here is an example:

 ``` bash
 anvi-refine -p PROFILE.db \